toolleeo/cli-apps/README.md

 * [devbox](https://github.com/jetify-com/devbox) - Instant, easy, and predictable development environments.
 * [dtool](https://github.com/guoxbin/dtool) - Collection of development tools.
 * [fastmod](https://github.com/facebookincubator/fastmod) - A tool to assist you with large-scale codebase refactors, and it supports most of codemod's options.
 It is focused on improving the use case "I want to use interactive mode to make sure my regex is correct, and then I want to apply the regex everywhere".
+* [Flox](https://github.com/flox/flox) - Developer environments you can take with you.
 * [fmake](https://github.com/bharatvaj/fmake) - Brings `make`s interface to almost any build system.
 * [Frama-C](https://frama-c.com/) - Open source extensible and collaborative platform dedicated to source-code analysis of C software.
 Frama-C can assist from the navigation through unfamiliar projects up to the certification of critical software.
 * [gdb-dashboard](https://github.com/cyrus-and/gdb-dashboard) - Modular visual interface for GDB in Python.